Costa del Sol

-Chania is a gorgeous, historic destination that is sure to hold the memories of the lifetime.
+A Chania villa holiday will be spent in a gorgeous, historic destination, sure to hold the memories of a lifetime.
 At the heart of Chania is the Old Town where the architecture from different eras illustrates the town’s complex and turbulent history.
 The Venetian element is everywhere, from the harbour to the Firkas Fortress on the waterfront.
 You can also see it in the little streets that zig-zag the Old Town and the remains of the city walls.
 By way of contrast, there is a former Turkish mosque on the waterfront with Kastelli Hill rising behind it.
 Today, the Old Town is very much alive with shops, restaurants and artisan workshops repurposing the historic buildings.
 The new town has grown around the ancient city walls, and the sandy beach is just a 5 minute walk from the harbour.
 The surrounding area around Chania has plenty more beaches and cultural spots to discover.

-Chania's main market hall is the Agora, with shops selling meat, a wide range of fruit and vegetables, cheese and yoghurt, herbs and spices.
-This is where the locals come to shop, and you can gain an insight into Cretan life and its culinary traditions as well as stock your villa’s fridge.
+The Agora is the market hall in Chania with shops selling meat, a wide range of fruit and vegetables, cheese and yoghurt, herbs and spices.
+This is where the locals come to shop, and you can gain an insight into Cretan life and its culinary traditions as well as stock your Chania villa’s fridge.
 The most popular street market in Chania is the ‘Laiki’ on Saturday where you can buy locally grown fruit and vegetables, cheese, herbs, fish, honey and ouzo.
 You’ll find supermarkets and mini markets in Chania and the surrounding small towns.
 For souvenirs and crafts, try the boutiques in the Old Town.

 Nightlife in Chania is centred around the harbour which is the main hub for bars and clubs.
 Live like a local and have a drink or two followed by a leisurely meal at one of the waterside tavernas.
 If you still have the energy, head for the bright lights and inventive cocktails of the clubs and dance to an eclectic mix of music.
-The villages surrounding Chania where many of our countryside villas are found, like Kalyves, Almyrida, Maleme and Armeni, have traditional tavernas where you can enjoy some delicious local dishes and wines.
+The surrounding villages including Kalyves, Almyrida, Maleme and Armeni, where many of our countryside villas are found, have traditional tavernas where you can enjoy some delicious local dishes and wines.
 By the beaches, you’ll find a mixture of international style beach bars and tavernas serving the typical Greek menu of salads with fish and meat grilled over charcoal.